nicolefabia/RearAware-Chrome/README.md

 Because your cat has no sense of professional boundaries.

-RearAware is a real time AI webcam filter that detects and censors cat butts during video calls.
+RearAware is a real-time AI webcam filter that detects and censors cat butts during video calls.
 Powered by a custom-trained YOLO model running entirely on-device via ONNX Runtime and WebGPU.
-It identifies feline rear ends in real time and automatically covers them with a CENSORED sticker.
+It identifies feline rear ends in real time and automatically covers them with your choice of censor overlay.
 No video ever leaves your computer.

 Currently supports Google Meet.
 Microsoft Teams support is in progress.